Would You Prefer to Listen to the Audio Post Instead?

 Stay Relevant on Google

-What the Google bots are looking for is recently updated, well-written, and useful content.
+Google bots are looking for recently updated, well-written, and useful content.
 If a user searches for “how to change your own oil,” Google wants to show them articles and videos that were written recently with current car models in mind.
-They want to highlight content that gives a thorough, step-by-step description of the oil changing process, and that’s presented in a way that a novice can understand.
+They want to highlight content that gives a thorough, step-by-step description of the oil-changing process and that’s presented in a way that a novice can understand.
 And they want to direct users to local websites with a reputation for providing great content.

 If you own an auto parts store with a locally optimized website and you’ve recently published a blog that does all that, you’ll probably rank higher than the shop that stopped updating 10 years ago.